jesusestevez/Living_Conditions/README.md

 ```

 This repository is based on [Ariane Aumaitre](https://github.com/aaumaitre/eurostat) repo  where she
 explains how to build a Shiny App with Eurostat data.
+You can check the Shiny App [here](https://jesusestevez.shinyapps.io/income_insecurity/)

 First, we have to obtain the data from the [Eurostat](https://ec.europa.eu/eurostat/data/database) database.
 In this case,
 we are using the statistics about Income Insecurity which Eurostat measures as the Labour transitions by employment status.